I don’t generally suffer from anxiety. It doesn’t mean I don’t get stressed. Of course I do. We all do.

 I’ll Leave You With A Favourite

-Whispering Hope is an old hymn with a beautiful melody and absolutely perfect words for anyone experiencing pain and suffering.
+Whispering Hope is an inspirational song, with a beautiful melody and absolutely perfect words for anyone experiencing pain and suffering.

 It’s also timely as we navigate our way through the current COVID-19 pandemic.
 Hope may seem like something out of reach at the moment.
 Listen for it.